Working as a doctor can be stressful. Despite

 responsibility without any control

-- conflict between home and work
+- Conflict between home and work life

-- relationship difficulties with
+- Relationship difficulties with colleagues at

 work and partner/family at home

-- career development factors,
+- Career development factors, including job

-- factors related to the organisation you work
+- Factors related to the organisation you work

 problems with communication in teams and feeling that you are not

+able to participate in decisions.
 (Adapted from Arnold et

 Depression and burnout